diefenbach/django-lfc/docs/manage/tabs/page/images.rst

 Images
 ======

-The images tab handles the images of the content object.
-These images are local images of the object.
+The images tab handles the images of the page.
+These images are local images of the image.

 Add Images
 ----------